linaGirl/cachd/README.md

     var myCache = new Cachd({
           ttl: 3600000                  // max age of items in msec (default: 3600000 -> 1h)
         , maxLength: 1000               // the maximum of items to store (default: 10000)
-        , maxMemory: 3000               // the maximum of memory the node.js process can use (default: 1600mb)
-        , minFreeMemory: 500            // start removing old items from the cache if the free
-                                        // memory is less than 500mb (default: 200mb)
         , removalStrategy: 'leastUsed'  // remove the least used items if the cache is getting
                                         // too full (default: oldest)
     });